samiulhsohan/sendlime-developer/docs/sms/guides/delivery-receipts.md

 ---

 # Delivery receipts
 When you make a successful request to the SMS API, it returns a json object.
-Ideally it will have a `success` of `true`, indicating success.
+Ideally it will have a `status` of `pending`, indicating success.
 But this does not mean that your message has reached your recipients.
 It only means that your message has been successfully queued for sending.

 :::info